prugala/go-gitlab-slack-mr-notifications/README.md

 5. Run  `go run .` or build `go build .` project

 ## TODO
-- Don't send message about new WIP MR and send it after remove WIP status
+- Don't send message about new with WIP status, send message when user removes WIP status